Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ## Rule

-A rule refers to the specific logic required for Contrast to identify a vulnerability in **Assess** mode or block an attack event in **Protect** mode while monitoring a running application.
+A rule refers to the specific logic required for Contrast to identify a **vulnerability** in **Assess** mode or block an **attack event** in **Protect** mode while monitoring a running application.

-If the pattern is matched, the engine generates a **trace** to send to the **Contrast UI**.
+If the pattern is matched, the agent generates a vulnerability to send to the **Contrast UI**.
 Each pattern consists of a series of methods ending in a **trigger**.
 Each of these methods can also be required.
 If these methods are detected, the pattern does not match.

 ---